-- These disclosed amounts are estimates only and do not necessarily reflect the actual amounts that would be paid to the named executive officers, which would only be known at the time that they become eligible for payment and would only be payable if a change in control were to occur and the executive's employment were terminated by VF without cause or by the executive with good reason.
-The table reflects the amount that could be payable under the various arrangements assuming that the change in control had occurred at January 3, 2009, and the executive's employment had been terminated on that date, including a gross-up for certain taxes in the event that any payments made in connection with a change in control of VF would be subject to the excise tax imposed by Section 4999 of the Code. - Valuations of equity awards in this table reflect a price per share of VF Common Stock of \$56.87, the closing price of VF's Common Stock at January 3, 2009. - 3 The amounts in this column represent 2.99 multiplied by the sum of the executive's current base salary plus the highest actual annual incentive paid to the executive in the past three years. - 4 The amount in this column represents the value of target RSU awards under the MTIP for incomplete cycles that would be paid upon a change in control.
-Incomplete cycles as of January 3, 2009, are the 2007-2009 and 2008-2010 RSU award cycles.
-For Mr. Wiseman, the amount in this column also includes \$2,559,150, the value of accelerated vesting of Mr. Wiseman's 45,000 shares of restricted stock described in footnote 3 to the Summary Compensation Table on page 27 which would be subject to accelerated vesting. - 5 The amount in this column represents the "in-the-money" value of unvested stock options; however, Ms. Cummings, Mr. Rogers and Mr. Shearer are retirement eligible and their options would continue to vest for a period of 36 months if they elected to retire upon termination of employment even if there were no change in control. - 6 The amount in this column represents the estimated present value of the continuation of health and welfare coverage over the 36-month severance period. - 7 The amount in this column represents the value of accelerated SERP benefits.
+1 These disclosed amounts are estimates only and do not necessarily reflect the actual amounts that would be paid to the named executive officers, which would only be known at the time that they become eligible for payment

+- 2 Valuations of equity awards in this table reflect a price per share of VF Common Stock of \$86.18, the closing price of VF's Common Stock at January 1, 2011. - The amounts in this column represent 2.99 multiplied by the sum of the executive's current base salary plus the highest actual annual incentive paid to the executive in the past three years. - 4 The amount in this column represents the value of target RSU awards under the MTIP for incomplete cycles that would be paid upon a change in control.
+Incomplete cycles as of January 1, 2011, are the 2009-2011 and 2010-2012 RSU award cycles.
+For Mr. Wiseman, the amount in this column also includes \$3,878,100, the value of accelerated vesting of Mr. Wiseman's 45,000 shares of restricted stock described in footnote 4 to the Outstanding Equity Awards at Fiscal Year-End Table on page 37 which would be subject to accelerated vesting.
+For Mr. Shearer's 10,000 shares of restricted stock described in footnote 8 to the Outstanding Equity Awards at Fiscal Year-End Table on page 37 which would be subject to accelerated vesting of Mr. Shearer's 10,000 shares of restricted stock described in footnote 8 to the Outstanding Equity Awards at Fiscal Year-End Table on page 37 which would be subject to accelerated vesting of Mr. Shearer's the amount in this column also includes \$1,723,600, the value of accelerated vesting of Mr. Salzburger's 20,000 restricted stock units described in footnote 7 to the Outstanding Equity Awards at Fiscal Year-End Table on page 37 which would be subject to accelerated vesting. - 5 The amount in this column represents the "in-the-money" value of unvested stock options; however, Mr. Wiseman, Ms. Cummings and Mr. Shearer are retirement eligible and their options would continue to vest and be exercisable for a period of 36 months if they elected to retire upon termination of employment even if there were no change in control. - 6 The amount in this column represents the estimated present value of the continuation of health and welfare coverage over the 36-month severance period. - 7 The amount in this column represents the value of enhanced and accelerated SERP benefits. - 8 Mr. Salzburger's cash compensation was paid in euros and converted to U.S. dollars using exchange rates of 1.3266 U.S. dollars to the euro, the average daily exchange rate for 2010.
+Although Mr. Salzburger's Agreement provides for an excise tax gross-up, a determination as to whether a gross-up payment would be required has not been made because Mr. Salzburger is not subject to U.S. taxation.